The Successful Mix, LLC

 Pebbles racing to the end of the dogwalk at the 2012 NE Regional competition

 Pebbles' team with Barry Longenecker's Casey and Cliff Anderson's Zaney took Second Place in this very competitive event of 63 teams total.
 Pebbles placed 3rd individually for Team Events of the 22" jumping dogs.
 The 22" jump height class is one of the most competitive.
-There were more than 100 dogs competing on teams in the 22" jump height at this competition In 2013 the team took 3rd place (2nd picture on page) at the Mid-Atlantic Regional event.
+There were more than 100 dogs competing on teams in the 22" jump height at this competition In 2013 the team took 3rd place at the Mid-Atlantic Regional event.

 All Images Copyright © The Successful Mix, LLC; all rights reserved